Unveiling the Dance of Molecules: Ro-Vibrational Dynamics of Molecules under Intense Illumination at Complex Plasmonic Interfaces: Ro-vibrational dynamics in lossy Fabry-Perot cavities

 Fig. \ref{fig:2} examines the relaxation dynamics of molecules following the resonant excitation.
 We use a 250-fs long incident pulse with a peak amplitude of 0.1 V/nm centered at $0-0$ transition frequency of 1.85 eV.
 The time envelope of the pulse is taken in the form of the Blackman-Harris function.\cite{Oppenheim1999} Fig. \ref{fig:2}a presents the evolution of the excited electronic state population for three distinct cases: single molecule in vacuum driven by the incident pulse only without any interaction with environment (black line), the slab of molecules in free space (red line), and the molecules inside the resonant cavity (blue line).
 The excitation for a single molecule in vacuum reaches 0.5 and stays flat once the pulse is off as expected since the molecule is not interacting with itself nor the relaxation occurs due to spontaneous emission, which is not accounted for.
 The ensemble of molecules behaves noticeably different.
-In case of no cavity present the excitation is slightly lower than that of a single molecule, but the relaxation is clearly visible.
-It is attributed to the energy transfer from molecules back to the EM field, which is then exits the system or is damped Ohmic losses in metal.
-The excitation of molecules in the cavity peaks at 0.38, compared to 0.43 in free space.
-The discrepancy arises because the incident field first encounters the metal slab, losing some energy due to metal losses.
+When no cavity is present, the excitation is slightly lower than that of a single molecule, but the relaxation is clearly visible.
+This is attributed to the energy transfer between molecules in free space, which is partially radiated to the far-field and thus lost.
+When a resonant cavity is present, an additional channel for energy loss is introduced through Ohmic losses in the metal.
+The relaxation however is vastly different from that in free space.
+The dynamics of molecules in the cavity peaks at 0.38, compared to 0.43 in free space.
+The discrepancy arises because the incident field first encounters the metal slab, losing some energy due to Ohmic losses in metal.
 Maximum excitation in the cavity occurs earlier, at 160 fs, compared to 195 fs in free space.
 Notably, the fast transient relaxation observed in free space is absent in the cavity scenario.
-Moreover, several oscillations appear after the incident pulse in the cavity setup.
+Moreover, several oscillations appear after the incident pulse in the cavity setup (see Fig. \ref{fig:2}a, blue line).
 These oscillations are indicative of the Rabi splitting observed in the linear absorption (Fig. \ref{fig:1}d) and correspond to the energy exchange between the cavity mode and molecular excitation.
 This behavior underscores the complex interactions and energy dynamics facilitated by the cavity environment under the strong coupling.